safops/.github/profile/README.md

 # About The Great Storm
 This will make the third time in human history that the Creator has decided to rain down His will.
 This will not be a simple rain event, nor a flood, but a Great Storm.

-> [!NOTE]
-> Arks are messages, not boats.
-Noah's ark (message) was that when the Creator rains, only the lower animals are exempt.

 # About The Sound and the Fury
 The Sound and the Fury is something the Creator knows is necessary to stop The AIDS cure Genocide.